jimmylizheng/jimmylizheng.github.io/_pages/about.md

    Reviewed current literatures about network system design of Low Earth Orbit satellites (LEO) and their advantages/disadvantages.

-   Developed a customized network performance measurement system for Starlink.
+   Developed a customized network performance measurement system that can measure basic network performance parameters including round trip time, throughput etc. for Starlink.

    Implemented handover recognition algorithms for LEO handover problems based on round trip time and throughput measurements.